-The Baron Small Cap Fund (Retail Shares) declined 4.91% in the third quarter, yet outperformed the Russell 2000 Growth Index by 122 basis points.
-During the quarter, the Fund’s stock selection added value and more than offset the negative effect of sector weightings.
+The Baron Small Cap Fund (Retail Shares) increased 1.69% for the year, yet trailed the Russell 2000 Growth Index by 391 basis points.
+During the year, stock selection added value, but this positive effect was more than offset by the effect of the Fund’s relative sector weights.

 Back to Top